 Apart from challenging our notion of life, these emerging fields also have fundamental philosophical implications.
-So far, the characteristic problems discussed by philosophy of science have been, more often than not, framed in terms of actual entities, processes and systems.
+So far, the characteristic problems discussed in the philosophy of science have been, more often than not, framed in terms of actual entities, processes and systems.
 In contrast, the expanding horizon of various biological possibilities provides an appealing testing ground for metaphysical inquiry.
-The project aims to study the modal dimension of science by joining the forces of philosophy of science and naturalistic metaphysics – grounding this endeavour on a study of how scientists seek to construct and gain knowledge of possible life.
+This project aims to study the modal dimension of science by joining the forces of the philosophy of science and naturalistic metaphysics – grounding this endeavour on a study of how scientists seek to construct and gain knowledge of possible life.
 In this sense, the project is a proof of principle project in philosophy of science about “modal science”, which has an impact beyond biology by researching how scientists investigate the possible.

 Possible Life as Modal Biology

 All life can be thought to reside within a space of possible life.
 This space has been explored on Earth for at least the last 3.5 billion years by natural evolution.
 Synthetic biologists aim to engineer living systems that push life in directions where evolution has not been heading.
 If there is actualized alien life, we cannot directly explore or manipulate it, apart from some planets in our own solar system.
-The scientific probing of these new possibilities is rich in its conceptually groundbreaking potential and challenges us to reorient philosophy of science towards biological possibilia and other modalities.
+The scientific probing of these new possibilities is rich in its conceptually groundbreaking potential and challenges us to reorient the philosophy of science towards biological possibilia and other modalities.

 Modeling is the scientific practice that is most intimately connected to the study of possibilities.
 The project examines how modelers examine various kinds of possibilities on the basis of scarce or even non-existent data.
 Another important aim is to formulate an account of modeling that would better address the modal dimension of modeling, given that the existing accounts mostly concentrate on representing and explaining actual systems.

-Modalities subproject studies synthetic biology and astrobiology through the modal notions of possibility, contingency and necessity.
+The modalities subproject studies synthetic biology and astrobiology through the modal notions of possibility, contingency and necessity.
 What do synthetic biology and astrobiology tell us about universalism and constraints in biology?
 Should we expect certain designs to be universal or necessary to all life, or is life heavily contingent?

 Philosophy of Science Meets Scientific Practice

 The project will advance our understanding of the modal dimension of science by addressing a paramount case – life.
 The project draws together and develops diverse strands in theorizing of the possible within philosophy of science and metaphysics.
-Through an unconventional combination of philosophical and empirical analysis the project seeks to facilitate the application of metaphysical concepts to cutting-edge scientific research.
+Through an unconventional combination of philosophical and empirical analysis, the project seeks to facilitate the application of metaphysical concepts to cutting-edge scientific research.